Halliburton-Landmark/gdp/doc/gdp-server-admin.md

 	to 600 (seconds).

-* `swarm.rest.kv.gclname` &mdash; the name of the GCL to use for the key-value store.
-Defaults to "`swarm.rest.kv.gcl`".
+* `swarm.rest.kv.logname` &mdash; the name of the GOB to use for the key-value store.
+Defaults to "`swarm.rest.kv.log`".

 * `swarm.rest.prefix` &mdash; the REST prefix (e.g., `/gdp/v1/`).